Remote Patient Monitoring Systems and The Future of Medicine

 A patient being monitored in a hospital does not have the ability to perform daily activities.

-On the surface, this may not seem as important as the other benefits, but it is significant for both the patient and the doctor.
+Although this may not seem as important as the other benefits, it is significant for both the patient and the doctor.

 For the patient, this limitation means less freedom—they can’t spend time doing chores around the house, working, helping their loved ones, etc.

-For doctors, not being able to monitor patients who are living their “everyday” lives can deprive them of insight that may be valuable for diagnosis or treatment.
+For doctors, being unable to monitor patients living their “everyday” lives can deprive them of insight that may be valuable for diagnosis or treatment.

-However, with remote patient monitoring devices like smartwatches, patients have the freedom to perform their daily activities and doctors have the ability to glean information from these activities that can improve the patient’s health.
+However, with remote patient monitoring devices like smartwatches, patients have the freedom to perform their daily activities, and doctors have the ability to glean information from these activities that can improve their health.

 What are some remote patient use cases?

-Though there are many potential modalities where remote patient monitoring can be used, there are three specific use cases where it shows potential to shape the future of diagnosis and treatment: diabetes care, chronic obstructive pulmonary disease (“COPD”) monitoring, and peritoneal dialysis.
+Though there are many potential modalities where remote patient monitoring can be used, three specific use cases show potential to shape the future of diagnosis and treatment: diabetes care, chronic obstructive pulmonary disease (“COPD”) monitoring, and peritoneal dialysis.

 Diabetes Care

-More than 34 million people in the United States have diabetes, according to the Center for Disease Control.
+At the time of writing, more than 34 million people in the United States have diabetes.

-Because of the tremendous cost of diabetes on both patients and healthcare providers, the field of diabetes care has been a hotbed for remote patient monitoring innovation.
+Because diabetes is a tremendous cost for both patients and healthcare providers, the field of diabetes care has been a hotbed for remote patient monitoring innovation.

 COPD Monitoring